NateDawg90/aNSR/README.md

   * [user profile](wireframes/user_profile.png)

 ## Technologies & Technical Challenges
-This app will be implemented using Swift and Rails on an iOS platform.
+This app will be implemented using Swift and Firebase on an iOS platform.

 ### Group Members & Work Breakdown
 Our group consists of three members, Hui, Nathan and Andrew.